vishnukumar10/WhatsappPrank/README.md

-# WhatsappPrank
+# WhatsappAutomation
 So I saw this post on Instagram where a guy pranks his friend on messenger by sending automated text messages.
 I wanted to give it a try on WhatsApp by scrapping content off a PDF file.
-It did work and I pranked a couple of my friends XD.

 What the code does: